kristelfung/kristelfung-com/src/content/blog/posts/from-college-to-postgrad-cities-and-ambition.md

 After ten or so months of bulldozing through the Lower East Side, Brooklyn Mirage, and Marquee, I realize I may move back to the bay sooner than I think.

 Paul Graham wrote a great essay on [Cities and Ambition](https://paulgraham.com/cities.html).
 The summary is as follows: each great city sends a message.
 In New York City, the message is “you should make more money.”
-In the bay area, it is “you should be more powerful.”
+In the Bay Area, it is “you should be more powerful.”

 After comparing my experiences on both coasts, my experiences have led me to believe this is incredibly true.